Sustainability Appraisal & Habitats Regulations Assessment

 Habitats Regulation Assessment

 Habitats Regulation Assessment (HRA) is a requirement under the Habitats Directive whereby the impacts of a land use plan are assessed against the objectives for conserving European designated sites.
-The Core Strategy has been assessed and although there are no such designated sites within the Borough of St. Helens there are several designated sites in surrounding areas that the plan could potentially impact upon.
+The Core Strategy has been assessed and, although there are no such designated sites in the borough of St Helens, there are several designated sites in surrounding areas that the plan could potentially impact upon.

 These sites were identified as: